 I came to a simple conclusion.
 It was better for me to look foolish than for my mother to suffer more rapid memory loss because I didn't take action when I should have.

-My mother can't tell me when she is sick.
-Sometimes I know, sometimes I have to guess.
-The only thing I know for sure is if I thought I needed a doctor I would get to the doctor.
+My mother couldn't tell me when she was sick.
+Sometimes I knew, sometimes I had to guess.
+The only thing I know for sure is if I thought I she needed a doctor I would get to the doctor.

 If this policy is good enough for the gander, its good enough for the goose.